Blendify/blender-manual/blender_docs/manual/animation/drivers.rst

    Info Header.

-By default Blender will not autorun python scripts.
+By default Blender will not autorun Python scripts.

 If using a *Scripted Expression* Driver Type, you will have to open the file as *Trusted Source*, or set *Auto Run Python Scripts* in :menuselection:`User Preferences --> File --> Auto Execution`.